 It is common to have multiple versions of the same software installed on a single ubuntu machine.
-With ubuntu's
+With Debian and Ubuntu's

 update-alternatives utility, it is easy to choose the default one to use.